 - Is useful for assessing the quality of your collection efforts at regular—often monthly—intervals, but also over longer periods of time.

-In a recent survey of business and finance leaders, CEI was listed among the top metrics chosen to gauge AR performance.
+In a recent survey of business and finance leaders, collection effectiveness index was listed among the top metrics chosen to gauge AR performance.
 Forty-two percent of respondents ranked it as one of the three most important accounts receivable KPIs.

 Knowing your collection effectiveness index can help you determine whether there are any practices in your invoice-to-cash process that are preventing you from receiving timely payments.
-For instance, a lower CEI might be indicative of manual invoicing processes, a need for more flexible payment terms, or challenges communicating with customers.
+For instance, a lower collection effectiveness index might be indicative of manual invoicing processes, a need for more flexible payment terms, or challenges communicating with customers.